OsamaEA/Reference-synthetic-dataset-for-novelty-detection-in-oil-production-data-A-perceptive-evaluation/full_code/inputs/README.md

-Original UNISIM dataset is available on https://www.unisim.cepetro.unicamp.br/benchmarks/br/
+Original UNISIM dataset is available for public use on https://www.unisim.cepetro.unicamp.br/benchmarks/br/

 Citation for the used datasets:
 1. Avansi, G. D., & Schiozer, D. J. (2015).
 UNISIM-I: synthetic model for reservoir development and management applications.
 International Journal of Modeling and Simulation for the Petroleum Industry, 9(1), 21-30.